Tandoori Chicken

 This post may contain affiliate links.
 Read my full disclosure policy.

-Instead of making a traditional green chutney, I serve store-bought mango chutney alongside – it adds a gingery sweetness that complements the spices.
-Serve tandoori chicken with naan, basmati rice pilaf with dried fruits and almonds (or simple basmati rice), and a refreshing cucumber mint salad.
-Kids love this one, too!
+Instead of making a traditional green chutney, I like to serve tandoori chicken with store-bought mango chutney—it adds a touch of gingery sweetness that pairs beautifully with the warm spices.
+For a complete meal, serve the chicken with naan, basmati rice pilaf with dried fruits and almonds (or simple basmati rice), and a refreshing cucumber mint salad.
+It’s a dish the whole family will love—even the kids!

 Step-by-Step Instructions

-Toss the drumsticks with the marinade, cover and refrigerate for at least 3 hours or overnight.
+Step 4: Marinate the chicken.
+Toss the drumsticks with the marinade, cover, and refrigerate for at least 3 hours or overnight.
+(In a rush?
+You can cook them right away and they’ll still be tasty.)

 Tandoori Chicken